Dave-team/Knowledge-base/Plants.md

 - Only water when the soil is completely dry
 - Don't allow the plant to stay wet

+*Succulents*
+- Water sparingly - only when entirely dried out.
+When watering, give them loads as they'll then quickly dry out again.
+When it's hard to water because of the shape of the plant, pot in a pot of water instead.
+- They want lots of light - full sunlight is also just fine
+- Turn the plants regularly such that each side gets a similar amount of sunlight

+*ZZ plant*
+- Light room outside of direct sunlight
+- Needs little watering - the soil needs to be just moist and the top 5 cm should be dry between waterings
+- Feed once a month from spring to late summer
+- Dust the leaves to allow sunlight in

 ## Potting
 - When receiving a plant, let it get climatized
 - After a few weeks, check the roots